- Home

 Warm up and warm down

 Always prepare your muscles before doing strength exercises by warming up.
-Marching on the spot, swinging your arms or even performing your routine without weights for five to ten minutes can all help.
+Marching on the spot, swinging your arms or even performing your routine without weights for 5-10 minutes can all help.

 At the end of your routine, cool down by slowing down.
 Forget the weights and focus on gentle movement to let your heart rate return to normal.
-Stretching exercises can also help.
+Stretching exercises are also helpful.

 How heavy should the weights be?